 - Opportunity for innovation: areas where we can explore innovative solutions that benefit the environment, our supply chain, customers and other stakeholders to demonstrate sector leadership and create competitive advantage.

 For our first extensive materiality assessment involving a wide range of internal and external stakeholders, we commissioned an external expert to facilitate the process and analytical exercise.
 This was supported by a sound methodology to illustrate topics by relevance and impact and to identify the key topics to be addressed in our strategy.
 Click here to read more about the process.

-We seek to ensure that our Sustainability Strategy and programmes address the topics that are most material or salient to our business as well as the challenges ahead.
+We seek to ensure that our Sustainability Strategy and programs address the topics that are most material or salient to our business as well as the challenges ahead.
 Equally, they must seamlessly support our overall business goals and are directly linked to our core DNA as a global sports company.
 Therefore, the extensive materiality assessment has been regularly updated based on our ongoing stakeholder engagement.
 This is primarily driven by the Social & Environmental Affairs department (SEA) - in close coordination with other corporate functions - with around 70 staff members in 14 countries.
 Due to their international background and local connectedness, they are well placed not only to know relevant stakeholders in key sourcing countries, but also to connect with them at a local, national and international level.

 Stakeholder input is collected and centrally evaluated by SEA’s senior management team to ensure that input from different groups is considered in a balanced way.
 Once significant changes to the previous year are identified, relevant topics are further followed up on, and classified according to their overall importance and relevance to our company.
-Based on this classification, key topics are integrated in our strategy and programmes.
+Based on this classification, key topics are integrated in our strategy and programs.
 We regularly report on these key topics on our website and in annual publications.